-Effect of age: Lidocaine (lignocaine) has been extensively investigated in elderly patients.
-A significantly longer half-life was found for lidocaine (lignocaine) in elderly patients.
-Reduced clearance was detected only in elderly men, while the values in elderly women did not differ significantly from younger individuals.
+Effect of age: Lidocaine has been extensively investigated in elderly patients.
+A significantly longer half-life was found for lidocaine in elderly patients.
+Reduced clearance was detected only in elderly men, while the values in females did not differ significantly from younger individuals.
 Dose reduction was sometimes suggested for elderly patients (reduction by approximately 1/3 to 1⁄2).

-According to the age of the child, differences compared with adults regarding metabolism and distribution volume should be considered.
+According to the age of the child differences to adults in regard of metabolism and distribution volume has to be considered.

-For children it seems preferable to use medicines with higher protein binding and a faster metabolism such as articaine.
+For children it seems preferable to use medicines with higher protein binding and a high hepatic extraction ratio such as articaine.